Organisation and governance

 - 6 holders of State office: the Prime Minister, the

-Lord Chancellor, the Lord President of the Council, the Lord
+Lord Chancellor, the Lord President of the Council, the Secretary

-and the Speaker of the House of Commons.
+of Commons and the Speaker of the House of Lords.

 Overall policy is directed by the Board of Governors, of which